Life After Rehab

-After facing your addictions head on and undergoing a treatment program, you are likely to experience a sense of relief, pride and excitement for the future ahead.
-You may feel that the hard part is over, but it is important to understand that treatment is just the beginning of a lifelong journey — one that if given the proper care will be infinitely rewarding.
+After facing your addictions head on and undergoing a treatment program, you are likely to experience a sense of relief, pride, and excitement for the future ahead.
+You may feel that the hard part is over, but it is important to understand that treatment is just the beginning of a lifelong journey — a quest that, if given the proper care, will be infinitely rewarding.

-Research suggests that 40-60% of recovering addicts relapse within the first six months after treatment.
+Research suggests that 40-60% of recovering addicts relapse within the first 6 months after treatment.

 Here are 5 ways to successfully take control of your future and establish a new “normal” way of life after rehab:

-Going through a treatment program will require self-reflection and it is important to continue this form of introspection in order to stay focused and sober.
-Try meditating once a day, listening to soothing music or spending time outdoors — whatever it takes to clear your mind and form a connection with your surroundings.
+Going through a treatment program will require self-reflection, and it is important to continue this form of introspection in order to stay focused and sober; developing a sense of spirituality may help.
+Try meditating once a day, listening to soothing music, or spending time outdoors — whatever it takes to clear your mind and form a connection with your surroundings.

 This step requires evaluating the house or neighborhood you were previously residing in and critically assessing if it is still a good, safe fit for a sober you.
 Additionally, you should perform the same evaluation of your friends or family members who may be facing addictions themselves or were enablers of your previous addiction(s).

 5. Join A Support Group And Regularly Attend Sessions

 Support groups such as 12 Step Programs, Alcoholics Anonymous, Narcotics Anonymous, and SMART are incredible resources when considering how to successfully establish a new way of life and maintain your sobriety.
 Making meetings a priority will allow you to surround yourself with individuals who have overcome similar situations and who can be great influences on your continued journey to regain control of your life.

 Establishing a new “normal” way of life can seem daunting at first, but it is important to stay positive and take it one step at a time.
 This is the best way to ensure a full transformation and start building a happy, healthy, and fulfilling life.